jamesofoaye/Frontend-Mentor-challenge/README.md

 # jamesofoaye.github.io
-this webpage is a challenge i completed with respect to my web development course
+this webpage is a challenge i completed when i started web development.